chiaracaprasi/chiaracaprasi/README.md

 ### Hi there  <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> I am Chiara

-I am a junior developer with a passion to create humane technology and contribute towards a better world - for both the planet and her inhabitants.
+I am a junior developer with a passion for humane technology.
+I want to use technology in a way that creates towards a better world - for both the planet and her inhabitants.
 🌏🌍🌎
 - 👩🏻‍💻 Student Developer @ [REA GROUP](https://www.rea-group.com//)
 - 🐍 Currently learning Python